The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Maryland, US

 Offers Telehealth

-Alexander Ramos is a Neurologist in Bethesda, Maryland.
+Alexander Ramos is a Neurologist practicing medicine in Bethesda, Maryland.
 Dr. Ramos is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Memory Loss, Seizures, Autosomal Dominant Partial Epilepsy with Auditory Features, and Epilepsy.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Autosomal Dominant Partial Epilepsy with Auditory Features, Memory Loss, and Epilepsy.

 Experienced in Opsoclonus-Myoclonus Syndrome